rust-lang/blog.rust-lang.org/content/Project-Goals-2025-March-Update.md

 Monthly update!

 - https://github.com/rust-lang/rust-clippy/issues/13821 has been merged.
-This has succesfully optimized the MSRV extraction from the source code.
+This has successfully optimized the MSRV extraction from the source code.

 On the old MSRV extraction,`Symbol::intern` use was sky high being about 3.5 times higher than the rest of the compilation combined.
 Now, it's at normal levels.
 Note that `Symbol::intern` is a very expensive and locking function, so this is very notable.
 Thanks to @Alexendoo for this incredible work!